wiz64/CatalinaGPT/README.md

 - Randomly reacts and understend what she's reacting to
 - Customizable Behaviour
 - Will join voice chat where you join
+- Will randomnly speak in the voice chat if you prompt her